Shubham-Bhayaje/tab-grouper-extension/README.md

-# Tab Grouper Chrome Extension
+# Tab Grouper Extension

-## Description

-**Tab Grouper** is a Chrome extension that helps organize your browser tabs by grouping them based on their domain names.
-It also groups search engine result tabs separately.
-Easily group or ungroup all tabs in the current window with a click.
+A Chrome extension to group tabs by domain and ungroup them with ease.
+Search engine result tabs are grouped separately.

 ---

-## Features
+## How to Use the Tab Grouper Extension

+1. **Install the Extension**
+   - Open Chrome and go to `chrome://extensions/`
+   - Enable **Developer mode** (top right toggle)
+   - Click **Load unpacked**
+   - Select the folder containing the extension files

+2. **Group Tabs**
+   - Click the extension icon in the toolbar
+   - Click the **Group Tabs** button in the popup
-- Group tabs by website domain (e.g., all tabs from `example.com` grouped together)
+   - Tabs will be grouped by domain
-- Separate group for search result tabs (Google, Bing, Yahoo, DuckDuckGo, Yandex)
+   - Search engine result tabs (Google, Bing, Yahoo, DuckDuckGo, etc.) will be grouped under “SEARCH RESULTS”
-- Colored group labels with two-letter domain abbreviations
-- Does **not** group single tabs (avoids groups with only one tab)
+   - Tabs with only one member are NOT grouped to avoid unnecessary groups

+3. **Ungroup Tabs**
+   - Click the extension icon
+   - Click the **Ungroup Tabs** button
-- Ungroup all grouped tabs in the current window with one click
+   - All grouped tabs in the current window will be ungrouped

+4. **Additional Notes**
+   - Group titles show a two-letter tag derived from the domain name
+   - Groups are randomly colored from a preset palette for easy distinction

 ---

-## Installation

-1. Download or clone the extension files.
-2. Open Chrome and go to `chrome://extensions`.
-3. Enable **Developer mode** (top right toggle).
-4. Click **Load unpacked** and select the extension folder.
-5. The extension icon will appear in your toolbar.

----

-## Usage

-1. Click the extension icon.
-2. Click **Group Tabs** to group tabs by domain.
-3. Click **Ungroup Tabs** to ungroup all tabs in the current window.

----

-## File Structure

-- `manifest.json` — Extension manifest and permissions
-- `background.js` — Logic for grouping and ungrouping tabs
-- `popup.html` — Popup UI with Group and Ungroup buttons
-- `popup.js` — Handles popup button actions
-- `icon.png` — Extension icon

----

-## Permissions

-- `tabs` — Access and control tabs
-- `tabGroups` — Manage tab groups
-- `activeTab` — Interact with the active browser tab

----

-## Notes

-- Works only on the current Chrome window
-- Requires Chrome version 88+
-- Group titles show a two-letter domain abbreviation
-- Search result tabs grouped separately with red color

----

-## Troubleshooting
+## Development

-- Update Chrome to the latest version
-- Reload extension after any changes
-- Check console logs for errors in the background or popup scripts
+Feel free to fork and customize the extension to suit your needs!

 ---